Inclusive Hotels Network

 Guidance documents are the tangible results of our meetings; Access to Hotels for People with Hearing Loss was first published in November 2016 and later updated in October 2017 (by Chris Harrowell and the IHN).
 The Use of Hoists in Guest Accommodation has recently been published in October 2017.
 A comprehensive resource about sanitary facilities in guest accommodation is currently in development.
 This will complement the forthcoming BS 8300-2: Buildings sections on the subject.

 You can find out more and download our guidance publications here.

 With the increased demand for accessible hotels and sleeping accommodation to cater for people with a range of disabilities and user needs (including families), there is a need to explore how access to, and use of, accessible bedrooms can be as inclusive as possible to all guests while also understanding client needs and requirements for a room that can be let to all.

 - A collection of knowledge concerning accessible hotel bedrooms and accommodation; and

 - Through establishing ongoing consultation and capturing evolving user group needs, live data can be produced for centralised use.

 Guidance publications and case studies:

 - Access to Hotels for People with Hearing Loss (published);

-- The Use of Hoists in Guest Accommodation (in progress); and
+- The Use of Hoists in Guest Accommodation (published); and

 - Sanitary Facilities in Guest Accommodation (in progress).